 1. Request your ballot

 You or an immediate family member can request your ballot on your local Supervisor of Elections website.
-You must request a Vote by Mail ballot by 5 pm of the sixth day before the election.
+You must request a Vote by Mail ballot twelve days before the election.

 2. Receive your ballot